gundralaa/Robot11/README.md

 FRC Team 4450 2018 Robot Control program.

 This is the 2018 competition robot control program created by the Olympia Robotics Federation (FRC Team 4450).
-Operates the robot "TBA" for FRC game "FIRST POWER UP".
+Operates the robot "Odyssey" for FRC game "FIRST POWER UP".

 ## Instructions to setup development environment
 1) Follow the instructions [here](http://wpilib.screenstepslive.com/s/4485/m/13809/l/599681-installing-eclipse-c-java) to setup the JDK, Eclipse, and the FRC plugins.